Technology

 • How will I feel having to shave my head twice a week?

-• This will mark me as different when I’m are out and about.
+• This will mark me as different when I’m out and about.
 How do I feel about this?

 • What is important to me? e.g. some people may have a reason for wanting the extra time.
 For others their identity may be more important.